SoftwareAG/CONNX_MCP_Sample/README.md

 - find_customers - Search for customers by state and optional city
 - describe_entities - Describe known business entities and their data sources
 - count_entities - Count rows for business entities (customers, clients, etc.)
+- customer_orders_for_product -  Get detailed order information for a specific customer and product.

 ---